-Project END (Eradicating Notario Deceit/ Eliminando Notarios Deshonestos) is a direct legal services project aimed at remedying the harm caused by notario or immigration consultant fraud through advice, counsel, and representation of victims in civil, criminal, and immigration proceedings.
-We are very grateful to the DC Bar Foundation, whose generous support has made this service project a reality.
+Project END (Eradicating Notario Deceit) is a direct legal services project aimed at remedying the harm caused by notario or immigration consultant fraud.
+Project END provides advice, counsel, and representation to victims in civil, criminal, and immigration proceedings.

-Notario, the Spanish term for “notary public,” describes a professional in many Latin American countries with education experience comparable to or beyond that of U.S. attorneys.
-A notario, notario p ú blico, or immigration consultant in the U.S. is not an attorney nor an accredited representative of the Board of Immigration Appeals in the U.S., and consequently, is not licensed to provide immigration legal advice or legal services.
-Unscrupulous notarios or consultants routinely prey on immigrants who, because of linguistic, cultural, and financial obstacles, believe a notario or consultant can assist them with legal issues.
-Some notarios or consultants particularly take advantage of immigrants on immigration matters, as well as by providing costly legal advice and legal services for tax, landlord tenant, and family law matters.
+A notario, notario público, or immigration consultant in the U.S. is not an attorney nor an accredited representative of the Board of Immigration Appeals in the U.S., and consequently, is not licensed to provide paid immigration legal advice or legal services.
+Unscrupulous notarios or consultants routinely prey on immigrants who, because of linguistic, cultural, and financial obstacles, believe a notario or consultant can assist them with their legal issues.
 The fraudulent work of notarios or immigration consultants can have life-devastating consequences on its victims, including financial ruin, damage to a legal case, deportation, and permanent family separation.

-Ayuda partnered with a team of researchers from Georgetown University Law Center's Community Justice Project in the fall of 2012 to develop a report on the options for accessing justice afforded to victims of notario fraud in the Washington, DC area.
-The report, To Protect and Serve: Access to Justice for Victims of Notario Fraud in the Nation’s Capital, provides a legal assessment of the problem of "notario fraud", explains the adverse impacts, outlines various remedies available to victims, and offers recommendations for how to effectively bring justice against perpetrators.
+Protect and Serve: Access to Justice for Victims of Notario Fraud in the Nation’s Capital, provides a legal assessment of the problem of notario fraud, explains the adverse impacts, outlines various remedies available to victims, and offers recommendations for how to effectively bring justice against perpetrators.